-4.5.1.2 SWAN wave spectra
+4.4.1.2 SWAN wave spectra

 XBeach can read standard SWAN 2D variance density or energy density output files (+.sp2 files) as specified in the SWAN v40.51 manual.
 This option is enabled using wbctype = swan in params.txt and a reference to the spectrum file via the keyword bcfile.
 XBeach assumes the directional information in the SWAN file is according to the nautical convention.
-If the file uses the Cartesian convention for directions, the user must specify the angle in degrees to rotate the x-axis in SWAN to the x-axis in XBeach (by the Cartesian convention).
-This value is specified in params.txt using the keyword dthetaS\XB.
+If the file swan.txt

-Note that time-varying and spatially varying SWAN spectra can be provided using the FILELIST and LOCLIST constructions as described in Section 4.5.4.
+Note that time-varying and spatially varying SWAN spectra can be provided using the FILELIST and LOCLIST constructions as described in Section 4.4.4.